 This week I decided that my well-travelled potted veg garden had given its all and was ready to be put to bed for the winter.
-The pots and planters have had an exciting year travelling from greenhouse to garden, from the Cotswolds to Chelsea and finally settling in their new spot on top of a windy hill in Dorset.
+The pots and planters have had an exciting year travelling from greenhouse to garden.
+Then from the Cotswolds to Chelsea and finally settling in their new spot on top of a windy hill in Dorset.

 Q Are the satisfied smiles of celebrity gardeners that glare out of my gardening magazines perhaps true grow-your-own grins rather than I-can-charge-an-enormous-fee faces?

 Q Can I call my giant courgette a marrow?